 Nothing happens tomorrow, or next week or next year.
 It only happens now.

 Everything we genuinely desire happens in the moment right in front of us.
-When we speak of moments that were life-changing, profound and filled with meaning, most describe these as moments where time stood still, and there was not past or future.
+When we speak of moments that were life-changing, profound, and filled with meaning, most describe these as moments where time stood still, and there was not past or future.
 Just the present moment…filled with joy or love or satisfaction.
 Overwhelmingly, this experience contains a sense of contentment and ease, as there is nothing in the awareness except the present moment.
 Exquisite!

 And yet, research clearly shows that most of us spend our time thinking about future moments or past moments.
 Most typically, this brings some form of pain and misery.
 While many human minds have lived in this pain for decades, they exude misery and yet deny their misery.
-To other (except their miserable comrades) this misery is obvious.
+To others (except their miserable comrades) this misery is obvious.

 As a rule, excess time spent in future moments produces anxiety and stress.
-And time spent lingering in the past generally tends to create sadness or depressive feeling, as most of us will reflect upon moments that make us angry, frustrated, hurt or guilty.
+And time spent lingering in the past generally tends to create sadness or depressive feeling, as most of us will reflect upon moments that make us angry, frustrated, hurt, or guilty.

 The Obstacles to Enjoying This Moment…and Then the Next…and the Next…